Sahwa, Rajasthan

-Sahawa (or Sahwa) is a village in the Taranagar sub-district of Churu district in the Indian state of Rajasthan.
-This place is famous for an historical Gurudwara and parali transport also.sahawa situated Border of Hanumangarh and Churu district.Sahawa Near City and Village are Kanau,Kunji ,Khopra,Dheerwas Bara,Baniyala.
-Sahawa are largest Village of Churu district.
+Sahawa (or Sahwa) is a village in the Taranagar sub-district of the Churu district in the Indian state of Rajasthan.
+Situated on the border of Churu and Hanumangarh districts, Sahawa is the largest village in Churu.
+The area is known for its historic Gurudwara and serves as a hub for parali (crop residue) transport.
+Nearby villages and towns include Kanau, Kunji, Khopra, Dheerwas Bara, and Baniyala.

 Transportation

-The nearest railhead is at Nohar and Bhadra, and the closest airport is at Hisar.
-Sahawa is well connected by National Highway NH 703 and state highway to Sirsa, Hanumangarh and Churu.
+The nearest railheads are at Nohar and Bhadra, while the closest airport is in Hisar.
+Sahawa is connected via National Highway 703 (NH 703) and state highways to Sirsa, Hanumangarh, and Churu.